dataforseo/TypeScriptClient/docs/classes/PeopleAlsoAskExpandedElement.md

 > `optional` **table**: [`Table`](Table.md)

-Defined in: main.ts:31780
+Defined in: main.ts:31787

-table element
+results table
+if there are none, equals null

 #### Implementation of